Updating the Database Configuration

-You can add and remove participating clusters of a CRDB to change the CRDB topology.
-Use the participating clusters list to manage the changes to CRDB topology in the UI.
-You can make multiple changes at once to the Participating Cluster list.
+You can add and remove participating clusters of an Active-Active database to change the Active-Active topology.
+Use the participating clusters list to manage the changes to Active-Active topology in the UI.
+You can make multiple changes at once to the list of participating clusters.
 The changes you make to the list are committed when the database configuration is saved.

-After you add new participating clusters to an existing CRDB, the new CRDB instance can accept connections and read operations.
+After you add new participating clusters to an existing Active-Active database, the new Active-Active database instance can accept connections and read operations.
 The new instance does not accept write operations until it is in the syncing state.
-New participating clusters create the CRDB instance based on the global CRDB configuration.
+New participating clusters create the Active-Active database instance based on the global Active-Active database configuration.